Want more parenting wins? Greenlight teaches money lessons for life.

 Bring money lessons home with Greenlight’s $mart Parent newsletter, a quick read with impactful tips — delivered free to your inbox weekly.

-Key takeaways:
+Key takeaways

-- When everyone’s ready, start small, set clear rules, and make a plan for checking in.
+Most experts agree that kids from ages 10–12 can be home alone, but it depends on maturity level and time left alone.
+When everyone’s ready, start small, set clear rules, and make a plan for checking in.

-Here’s what to know about the legal side of things, how to tell if your child's ready, and how to set them up for success when you do decide to give it a try.
+Letting a child stay home alone can be a big step toward independence, but is it legal?
+Some states have laws about letting kids stay home alone, while others leave it up to parents and guardians to decide.
+Here’s what to know about the legal side of things, how to tell if your child’s ready, and how to set them up for success when it’s time.

-State laws for staying home alone
+State laws for a child staying home alone

 As of this publication, these are the ages kids can stay home alone in every state: